-Aloha, this is George Krischke with Honolulu HI 5.
+Aloha, this is George Krischke with Honolulu HI 5 (now called Hawaii Living).

 We often get asked what is the difference between tax assessed value, appraised value, and the true real market value of a property.